NYC Honorary Street Names

 Location:At the intersection of 137th Avenue and 227th Street

-Honoree: Amanda Leah Clarke was a community activist who resided in Queens.
-She had a deep passion for civic, community and political engagement and was actively engaged in several community groups such as the Federated Blocks of Laurelton, where she served as a block watcher during the crime spikes of the 1970’s and 80’s, and the Laurelton Garden Club.
+Honoree: Amanda Leah Clarke was actively engaged in several community groups such as the Federated Blocks of Laurelton, where she served as a block watcher during the crime spikes of the 1970’s and 80’s, and the Laurelton Garden Club.
 After the murder of her son Michael in 2002, she teamed up with friends and community members to form the Michael Arthur Clarke Foundation which provides scholarships to deserving students in southeast Queens.
-In addition to her community activism, she was elected to be the Democratic Party District Leader and in 2001 and she ran for the New York City Council in the 31st District of Queens.
-Although she did not win, she remained actively involved in numerous campaignsas a volunteer, donor, and fundraiser.
+In addition to her community activism, she was elected Democratic Party District Leader and in 2001 and she ran for the New York City Council.
+Although she did not win, she remained actively involved in numerous campaigns as a volunteer, donor, and fundraiser.
 (Richards)

 Ann Buehler Way (Queens)